anderssandstrom/ecmc_plugin_grbl/README.md

 # Supported features

-Most, but not all, of the grbl features should be supported but not all have been tested.
+Most, but not all, of the grbl features should be supported but far from all have been tested.

 ## Grbl features
 grbl v1.1 supports the following features: